Walcha Shire

 Walcha Shire is a local government area located in the New England region of New South Wales, Australia.
 The Shire is situated adjacent to the junction of the Oxley Highway and Thunderbolts Way and is 20 km east of the Main North railway line passing through Walcha Road.
 The shire was formed on 1 June 1955 through the amalgamation of Apsley Shire and the Municipality of Walcha.

-The mayor of Walcha Shire Council is Cr.
-James Fermanis an unaligned politician.
+The mayor of Walcha Shire Council is James Fermanis an unaligned politician.

 Main towns and villages

 The towns and villages of Walcha Council include Walcha, Walcha Road, Niangala, Nowendoc and Woolbrook.
 Settlements include: Brackendale, Yarrowitch, Tia and Bendemeer.